 Table of Contents

 Rivaroxaban is typically used to treat deep vein thrombosis (DVT) and pulmonary embolism (PE).
-By lowering the risk of developing a blood clot, it is also used to prevent strokes in patients who have atrial fibrillation (A-fib) who don’t have a heart valve problem.
+By lowering the risk of developing a blood clot, it is also used to prevent strokes in patients who have atrial fibrillation (AFib) who don’t have a heart valve problem.
+If you are wondering, "when will Xarelto go generic?" you’re in luck because generic Xarelto is now available on Canada Pharmacy Depot.

-Deep vein thrombosis is when a blood clot forms in a vein deep in the body, usually in the lower body.
+Deep vein thrombosis (DVT) is when a blood clot forms in a vein deep, usually in the lower body.
 This can happen if a vein is damaged, especially through either injury or after surgery in the hip or legs.
+A DVT can be life-threatening because a clot in a deep vein can rupture and travel to the lungs or the brain, leading to a pulmonary embolism or a stroke.

 Xarelto belongs to a family of medications known as blood thinners or anticoagulants.
 They interrupt the clotting mechanisms in your blood, making your blood clot more slowly.